Week 2 of 4: Instrumentation and Noise Characterization

 print(f" σ_width = {perr[2]:.6f}")

-print(f" σ_offset = {perr[3]:.6f}")Use Equation 2 and your best fit parameters to estimate \(\sigma_y^2\), the random error of each data point given by your data.
+print(f" σ_offset = {perr[3]:.6f}")Use Equation 2 and your best fit parameters to estimate \(\sigma_y^2\), the statistical error of each data point given by your data.

 # Calculate residuals